lovcodvn/ml2_CIFAR-10/README.md

 Accuracy of my best model: 81.43%

 ## Further improvements
-- Experiment other deep model architectures (e.g. VGG-16)
+- Experimenting with other deep model architectures (e.g. VGG-16)
-- I have not finetuned hyper-parameters.
-The hyper-parameters are fixed in advance by a my friend to make the task more challenging for me.
-Thus, fine-tuning parameters will be highly likely to improve performance.
+- Please note that in this project, I did not finetun hyper-parameters.
+Rather, the hyper-parameters are fixed in advance as a way to make the task more challenging for me.
+Thus, parameters fine-tuning will be highly likely to improve my model's performance.